Television licensing in the Republic of Ireland: Media convergence

 In January 2012, minister Pat Rabbitte told the Dáil the existing licence model was inadequate both because it failed to take account of new media and because the evasion rate was 15%.
 He said his department was studying funding methods of several foreign countries, and was considering using the database being established for the household charge to collect the broadcasting charge.
 The department commissioned a value-for-money report, completed in April 2013, which found that evasion of the licence fee was increasing and that "the most serious threat to the future effectiveness of the current system is likely to arise from the capacity and convergence of new technology".
 Based on the report, the department drafted a consultation document on a proposed new "Public Service Broadcasting Charge" which was published on 27 August 2013.
 In April 2015, Rabbitte's successor as minister, Alex White, said "we cannot replace the TV licence fee with a public service broadcasting charge until we have built public understanding and support for such a move".
 A September 2015 report by Kevin Rafter for the Independent Broadcasters of Ireland concluded that "Changing viewing habits will continue to undermine the licence fee model."

 In November 2017, an Oireachtas committee report recommended a "non-device dependent public service broadcasting charge" per household, to fund "authoritative, impartial, indigenous, trusted and reputable public service media in Ireland".
 A 2018 review by Crowe Horwath for the BAI, of funding for public service broadcasters, noted that moving to such a charge would raise "at least two fundamental questions": who should pay how much (individuals, households, commercial properties, hotels) and who should be eligible for funding (over-the-air broadcasters only, or cable/internet content providers as well).
 In July 2018 the government set up a cross-departmental Working Group on the Future Funding of Public Service Broadcasting to consider the 2017 Oireachtas committee report.
 It reported in April 2019 to Richard Bruton, the Minister for Communications, Climate Action and Environment, and in August 2019 Bruton announced that from 2024 the licence fee would be replaced by "a device independent broadcasting charge", with implementation and enforcement details to be worked out in the interim.
-The media noted that the 2024 date would be after the next general election, and that, depending on the collection method chosen, the charge might be "unworkable without opt-in compliance from the public".
+The media noted that the 2024 date would be after the 2024 general election, and that, depending on the collection method chosen, the charge might be "unworkable without opt-in compliance from the public".